johanndiedrick/listening_machines/README.md

     `uv run -p .venv python -m ipykernel install --user --name listening-machines --display-name "Python (.venv listening_machines)"`

-- Restart your IDE and you should be able to run the cells in the notebook after selecting the kernel named `listening_machines`
+- You should now be able to run the cells in the notebook after selecting the kernel named `listening_machines`.
+Restart your IDE if necessary.

-- Configure notebook output stripping: (could also use `pre-commit` down the line...)
+- Optional: Configure notebook for output stripping: (could also use `pre-commit` down the line...)

     `nbstripout --install`

-- Note for macOS: if pyaudio fails to build, install PortAudio first:

-    `brew install portaudio`